 Data from the continuation of the K2K-II period are not used in this analysis.
-In all cases, we require the muon not exit the MRD, which results in a maximum muon momentum of $3.5~{\rm GeV/c}$ .
+In all cases, we require the muon not exit the MRD, which results in a maximum muon momentum of $3.5~{\rm GeV/c}$.

 When two tracks reach the MRD, the longest, most penetrating track is assumed to be the muon.
-We have estimated using the MC that approximately 2% of these longest tracks are not the muon track, and another 0.5% of events were from neutral current interactions which had no muon at all.
+We have estimated using the MC that approximately 2% of these longest tracks are not the muon track.
+This is roughly 0.5% of the total sample.
+In the whole sample, another 0.5% of events were from neutral current interactions which had no muon at all.